IsaacBreen/einexpr/README.md

 ## In action

-The dimension naming convention is designed to be as intuitive, flexible, and unambiguous.
+The convention for specifying dimension structure is designed to be intuitive, flexible, and unambiguous.

 ```python
 import einexpr as ei